 Netflix Threats

-Here are a few threats to the Netflix, Inc. business model and how they can be handled.
+Here are a few threats to Netflix, Inc.’s business model and how they can be handled.

 Rising Competition from Other Streaming Services

-While Netflix has certainly enjoyed several key advantages as a first-mover within the industry, this is not enough to protect the company from competition from other streaming services.
-Platforms like Hulu, Amazon Prime Video, Apple TV+, and HBO Max have seen strong growth in recent years.
+While Netflix has enjoyed several key advantages as a first-mover within the industry, more is needed to protect the company from competition from other streaming services.
+Platforms like Hulu, Amazon Prime Video, Apple TV+, and Max have grown strongly recently.

-In terms of raw numbers, the streaming giant is still ahead of its closest rivals (e.g., Amazon Prime Video: 200 million subscribers; Disney+: 164.2 million subscribers; HBO Max: 76.8 million subscribers).
-However, the quick rise and fall of companies, such as Blockbuster, just highlight the fickle nature of the industry and how rapid changes in user preference can be the ultimate undoing of a corporation.
+Regarding raw numbers, the streaming giant is still ahead of its closest rivals (e.g., Amazon Prime Video: 230 million subscribers; Disney+: 164.2 million subscribers; Max: 95.8 million subscribers).
+However, the quick rise and fall of companies such as Blockbuster highlights the fickle nature of the industry and how rapid changes in user preference can be a corporation’s ultimate undoing.

-Recent price hikes in the prices of their packages, as well as specific policies Netflix plans to roll out in 2023, have spooked both subscribers and investors.
+Recent package price hikes and specific policies Netflix rolled out in 2023 have spooked both subscribers and investors.
 Wisely, many of its competitors have sat back to observe the market reaction to these policies to capitalize on the potential exodus of users from the streaming service once they are rolled out.

 Rampant Content Piracy

-Content piracy is a serious threat to any streaming service, and understandably, Netflix has invested heavily in protecting both its content and intellectual property.
-The platform is seen as one of the most secure anti-party services in the industry and makes use of effective anti-piracy solutions such as Digital Right Management (DRM).
+Content piracy is a serious threat to any streaming service, and understandably, Netflix has invested heavily in protecting its content and intellectual property.
+The platform is seen as one of the most secure anti-party services in the industry and uses effective anti-piracy solutions such as Digital Right Management (DRM).

 Password Sharing

-Some of these policies include potentially adding a feature that notifies primary account users if a subaccount has logged into their account and charging an additional fee for each subaccount.
-They also made significant investments in data security, IP address tracking, account monitoring, and so on.
-Another idea considered by the platform included creating a pay-per-view system that would ultimately discourage users from actively sharing their subscriptions.
+Some of these policies include adding a feature that notifies primary account users if a subaccount has logged into their account and charging an additional fee for each subaccount.
+They also invested significantly in data security, IP address tracking, account monitoring, etc. Another idea considered by the platform included creating a pay-per-view system that would ultimately discourage users from actively sharing their subscriptions.

 Failure to Invest In a Greener Future

-While this may not appear as a direct threat to the survival or profitability of the Netflix company, many other tech giants in the industry, such as Amazon, Facebook, Apple, and Google, have invested heavily in renewable energy.
-Failing to follow this trend may weigh negatively on the brand image of the company, especially as awareness of climate change and the responsibility of mega-corporations towards achieving 100% sustainability become mainstream considerations for users.
+While this may not appear as a direct threat to the survival or profitability of the Netflix company, many other tech giants, such as Amazon, Facebook, Apple, and Google, have invested heavily in renewable energy.
+Failing to follow this trend may negatively impact the company’s brand image, especially as awareness of climate change and mega-corporations responsibility towards achieving 100% sustainability have become mainstream considerations for users.

 Slowing Growth in the North American Market

-We have previously mentioned the over-reliance on streaming services in their North American market.
-This is a worrying trend since the U.S. posted the largest loss of subscribers from any single country as growth in the region has stalled in the last few years.
-This may be due to a combination of factors such as market saturation, increased competition, and the failure of the company to adapt to changing consumer preferences.
+We have previously mentioned the overreliance on streaming services in their North American market.
+This is a worrying trend since the U.S. posted the largest loss of subscribers from any single country, and growth in the region has stalled in the last few years.
+This may be due to a combination of factors such as market saturation, increased competition, and the company’s failure to adapt to changing consumer preferences.

 Rising Operational Costs